Quantum deformed phantom dynamics in light of the generalized uncertainty principle: Conclusion

 \section{Conclusion}

-In this paper, we comprehensively review the construction of the GUP-corrected effective Hamiltonian from the scratch, ie. Einstein-Hilbert action.
-To this effect, we consider a minimally coupled phantom scalar field with the cosmological constant as the toy model.
-Following this, we perform the same exercise with arbitrary potentials.
-In particular, we focus on introducing momentum deformation to our dynamics due to the generalized uncertainty principle.
-Having derived the effective Hamiltonian, we obtain all the background equations of motion in terms of the Raychaudhuri, Friedmann, and Klien-Gordon equations.
-Interestingly, we show that the Klien-Gordon equation is free from any explicit quantum correction due to GUP.
-On the other hand, the Raychaudhuri and Friedmann equation receives quantum correction explicitly.
-This situation is consistent with the cosmological models constructed using the framework of loop quantum gravity.
+In this paper, we constructed the GUP-corrected effective Hamiltonian from the classical Einstein-Hilbert action.
+In particular, we first considered a minimally coupled phantom scalar field with the cosmological constant as the toy model.
+Following this, we performed the same exercise with the presence of an arbitrary potential of the scalar field.
+We focused on introducing momentum deformation to the dynamics due to GUP.
+Having derived the effective Hamiltonian, we obtained all the background equations of motion in terms of the Raychaudhuri, Friedmann, and Klien-Gordon equations.
+Interestingly, we showed that the Klien-Gordon equation is free from any explicit quantum correction due to GUP.
+On the other hand, the Raychaudhuri and Friedmann equations indeed receive quantum correction explicitly.
+This situation is quite similar to the cosmological models constructed in the framework of LQC.

 The system of equations obtained is highly nonlinear.
-This demands qualitative analysis using the tools of dynamical system analysis to extract information about the system before actually solving it.

-We achieve this by performing a detailed dynamical system analysis using the tools of linear stability analysis.
-We observe that the introduction of GUP affects the local behavior of the system, although the overall dynamics remain similar by and large.
-This is confirmed from Fig.(\ref{Q1}) and from table(\ref{tablewithoutsquare},\ref{withsquare},\ref{table exp with},\ref{table exp}).
-In the case of quadratic potential, we observe from table(\ref{tablewithoutsquare},\ref{withsquare}) that after introducing GUP distortion to the dynamics, certain fixed points disappear from the scenario.
-In the case of exponential potential, table(\ref{table exp with},\ref{table exp}) indicates that after introducing GUP corrections, only one saddle point disappeared.
+This demands qualitative analysis using the tools of DSA to extract information about the system.
+We achieved this by performing a detailed DSA using the tools of linear stability analysis.
+We observed that the introduction of GUP affects the local behavior of the system, although the overall dynamics remain similar.
+This is confirmed from Fig. \ref{Q1} and Tables \ref{Table1}, \ref{Table2}, \ref{Table3} and \ref{Table4}.
+In the case of quadratic potential, we observed from Table \ref{Table1} and \ref{Table2} that, after introducing GUP distortions, certain fixed points disappear.
+In the case of the exponential potential, Tables \ref{Table3} and \ref{Table4} indicate that, after introducing GUP corrections, the saddle point disappeared.
 Consequently, this leaves us with two stable points in the GUP modified scenario.